Ludonaut/c3-effects/README.md

 You can either download these effects off [Construct 3's official addon exchange](https://www.construct.net/make-games/addons).

 Or you can clone this repository, zip the contents of a folder of an effect you want to install, change the .zip file extension to .c3addon and install it via the Construct 3's Addon manager (go to *Menu -> View -> Install new addon...*).
+Note that if you see an effect in here that you can't find on the official exchange, it's probably broken and/or won't work as expected.

 ## How to contribute :sparkles:
 0. [Enable Construct 3's Developer Mode](https://www.construct.net/make-games/manuals/addon-sdk/guide/enabling-developer-mode).